3 - 3Shares

 You took us to great heights.
 You made us enormously happy.
 You were the greatest of all.
 Thank you for existing, Diego.
 We are going to miss you the rest of our lives.

-Flags in the country were put to half staff and three days of national mourning were declared.
+National flags across Argentina were put to half staff.
+Three days of national mourning were declared.

 Tens of thousands of Argentine citizens came to the Plaza de Mayo in front of the Presidential Palace to pay their respects as the body of Maradona lay in state in the Government House’s rotunda.

-On November 26, Maradona’s family decided to cut the wake short due to the violence.
+On November 26, Maradona’s family decided to cut Diego Maradona’s public wake short due to the violence.

 They held a private service the same day.